gugucode/hardware-firewall-dedicated/faqs.md

 The primary advantage of having a firewall is that your server only has to handle “good” traffic – this means your resource is solely being used for its intended purpose as opposed to handling unwanted traffic, too.

-## What firewall products does IBM offer?
+## What firewall products does IBM© offer?
 {:faq}

 You can find a detailed comparison of all firewall products offered in the IBM Cloud by reviewing this [topic ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/infrastructure/fortigate-10g/explore-firewalls.html#explore-firewalls){: new_window}.